DanilleH22/EcoLifeHub/README.md

 ## Credits

 ### Content
-The icons used were from fontawesome.com
-The artciles used have all been linked and taken there The tips used for tips and guide were from chatgpt.
+The artciles used have all been linked and taken there.
+The tips used for tips and guide were from chatgpt.
+The code to make the footer was taken from the youtube. video: https://www.youtube.com/watch?v=RZ0RSlvhNdw&feature=youtu.be Part of the code to create the article boxes was taken from: https://www.youtube.com/watch?v=Zz8A4NqoLrE&feature=youtu.be

 ### Media
-The images used on the about, tips and guide and news page are from Pexels.com
+The images used on the about, tips and guide and news page are from Pexels.com The landing image was created in Canva.
+The icons used were from fontawesome.com.